Percona-Lab/percona-docstreamer/readme.md

 ### Supported Index Types

-docMongoStream automatically handles the creation of indexes during the Full Sync stage to ensure your destination performance matches the source.
+Percona docStreamer automatically handles the creation of indexes during the Full Sync stage to ensure your destination performance matches the source.
 However, there are specific limitations regarding index types.

 Currently Supported: